Josh Hodgson: Parramatta Eels

 Hodgson made his club debut for Parramatta in round 1 of the 2023 NRL season against Melbourne.
 Parramatta would lose 16-12 in golden point extra-time.

+On 30 August 2023, Hodgson announced his retirement from rugby league after suffering a neck injury in round 13 of the competition.
+Hodgson announced via his social media account he was retiring writing “This is never the way I thought I’d be announcing the end of my footy career, but unfortunately I have been forced to medically retire".

 International career

 In 2012, Hodgson was called up to the England Knights squad to play Ireland, scoring a try in a 62–4 win.
 In October 2013, he was named captain of England Knights while being first standby for the senior squad.

 In 2014, Hodgson was selected for the England squad for the 2014 Four Nations in Australia.
 He made his début in the opening game against Samoa, and also played in the second match against Australia, but was dropped for the final game against New Zealand.
 Hodgson was disciplined by England after he was filmed smashing through a door at a student flat in Dunedin following the New Zealand game, an incident which he later admitted he was embarrassed about and was out-of-character.

 In 2015, Hodgson was named in the 24-man England team that played New Zealand in a three match test-series held in England.
 Beforehand England took on France in a test match held in Leigh.
 Josh scored a try in England's try scoring rout over their opponents.
 He scored his second test try a week later in England's 26-12 win over New Zealand in the first Baskerville Shield test.

 In 2016, Hodgson was named in the 24-man England team that will play in the 2016 Four Nations.
 Before the tournament began, he featured in a test match against France.

 In 2017, Hodgson was included in England's World Cup squad, helping his team reach the final against Australia, but did not play in the final itself after suffering a serious knee injury in the semi-final victory over Tonga.

 In 2018 he was selected for England against France at the Leigh Sports Village.

 He was selected in squad for the 2019 Great Britain Lions tour of the Southern Hemisphere.
 He made his Great Britain test debut in the defeat by Tonga.